robinson15kumar/springboot-eks/README.md

 # springboot-eks
-This repository sets up a CICD pipeline for a springboot application using below DevOps tools **AWS Codebuild**, **Sonar Cloud**, **Docker**, **AWS ECR**, **AWS EKS**
+This repository sets up a CICD pipeline for a springboot application using **AWS Codebuild**, **Sonar Cloud**, **Docker**, **AWS ECR**, **AWS EKS**

 # Create EKS Cluster